Somorovd/card-game-system/slay_the_spire/slay-the-spire.md

 **Eternal Feather** - For every 5 cards in your deck, heal 3 HP whenever you enter a Rest site.

 Need a way of calculating properties on a target.
-Perhaps something like

 **Horn Cleat** - At the start of your 2nd turn, gain 14 block.